Productivity, the office, and the open floor plan

 Incidentally, I think that open office workspaces are one of the reasons[1] that actually make 100% remote work positions effective: the productivity drop of open workspaces is larger than the drop caused by collaboration/communication difficulties in remote work situations.

-Personally, I think that a good office trumps any other work environment/style in terms of productivity.
-How should a good office be organized?
+But, how should a good office be organized?
 I have experienced a variety of work environments and, well, in my opinion a sort-of open space rooms work fine, even great, but there're some dispositions:

 Using this kind of office space, you can accommodate 10-15 developers in a room, and change their position when they need to constantly work with somebody else.
 Collaboration turns out to work out properly, but distractions are limited.
 A decent trade-off.

 What I finally argue is: if you're using an open floor plan just to cram more people in the same space, you're not improving productivity.
 You're (possibly) just improving total production.
-Because more people working in a bad environment could still produce more than less people in a good environment.
+Because more people working in a bad environment could still produce more than fewer people in a good environment.

 But, take some time to do some calculations.
 Your engineers are possibly the most expensive part of your budget.
 Are you totally sure that you'd want to spend a conspicuous amount of money for their wage, and then let them work at a fraction of their potential efficiency?
+This is especially relevant within the context of remote or hybrid work.
+Try comparing hybrid/full remote expenses to the ones of having everybody in good office, not in a terrible one.

 Sure, real estate and rents are a cost.
 A distracting work environment won't reduce their abilities 1% or 2%.
 I'd speculate that the productivity drop can easily reach 20%-50%.
 Take note of your "developer density" and when it's approaching the limit, start looking for new office space.
 Don't wait to be Too Crammed To Do Anything Useful.

 Sometimes I hear somebody say that "hey, that's how it works nowadays, adapt or be ejected, I can work with noise and distractions".
 Let's suppose that such people actually exist and do a lot of great work; how many of them can you recruit in the current state of talent crunch?
 And, are you really sacrificing a lot people that could do great work on the altar of smaller offices?
 Remember: when creating an office space for a team, you should think about the whole team, a lot of different people.
 Even though it works for you, it may not work for them.
+That's true for hybrid/remote as well; you need to select the right people to work at the office, and those may not be the best remote workers; and vice-versa.

 UPDATE July, 20th 2018: